Synoxy/particle41_Task2/terraform/Readme.md

-# Terraform AWS ECS Infrastructure
+# Task 2 - Terraform and Cloud: create the infrastructure to host your container.

 This repository contains Terraform configuration to deploy an ECS cluster on AWS with a load balancer and a sample container.